BEST LIVE BAIT FOR BASS

 Live Bait Fishing Equipment: Tackle, Reels & Line

 When fishing with live bait, using the proper equipment is essential.
-You want to use equipment that will match the bait size you are throwing.
-It can help increase the percentage of hits and fish landed.
+Bass anglers should use equipment that matches the bait size they are throwing, as this can help increase the percentage of hits and fish landed.

 For example, if the bait is 3 inches long, use a 4/0 hook.
 For shiners that are 8-10 inches long, use 5/0 or 6/0.
 Apply a weed guard on your hooks only when necessary in heavy cover.

-When deciding what rod to use, we recommend using a 7ft heavy action rod.
-Rods with a soft tip also help to cast while still having the backbone to turn a trophy when needed.
+When deciding what rod to use, a 7-foot heavy-action rod with a soft tip is commonly recommended for live bait fishing.
+This setup helps with casting while still providing the backbone needed to turn a trophy bass when necessary.
 You can use bait casters or spinning reels to suit your fishing needs.

 Should I use Bobbers or Balloons?

 Bobbers are best and highly recommended when using live bait.
 Keep your bobbers as small as you can.
 You want them large enough to visually keep up with what the shiner is doing.
 Shiners that have a 2 to 4-foot depth range are best.
+For optimal bait presentation, place the bobber a few inches above the hook.
+Using a bobber helps keep live bait at the desired depth and allows anglers to monitor the bait’s activity, which is important for attracting bass.
 You want to allow your live bait to swim freely.

 Bobber color does not matter when it comes to effectively catching fish.
 We recommend you pick your favorite color.
 Remember, most Florida lakes and river systems are fairly stained.
 Visually, it will not distract the fish from their attraction towards the golden shiner.